DevExpress/testcafe/docs/articles/documentation/using-testcafe/configuration-file.md

 ## clientScripts

-Injects scripts into each page visited during the tests.
+Injects scripts into pages visited during the tests.
 Use this property to introduce client-side mock functions or helper scripts.

 ```json
 {